• Home

 War Stories units its attractions on Command & Conquer’s CD-ROM and pathfinding challenges.

-punished When I became working at Babbage’s in the mid-’90s, I remember 3 specific PC games sat in the “coming quickly” column reputedly forever—like, for years—and generated ridiculous quantities of pre-orders and buzz: Mechwarrior 2, the unique Diablo, and the authentic Command & Conquer.
+punished When I started working at Babbage’s in the mid-’90s, I remember three specific PC games sitting in the “coming quickly” column reputedly forever—like, for years—and generating ridiculous quantities of pre-orders and buzz: Mechwarrior 2, the unique Diablo, and the authentic Command & Conquer.
 As destiny could have it, I worked the launches of all three of these video games, and even though all of them were special, Command & Conquer was to be the most unexpected to play.

 A direction!
 A route!